cattymod/docs/docs/extensions/python.md

 "Install Python Package" lets you install a specific Python Package, such as `requests`.
 Using this block also builds up a package list stored in your `.sb3` file.

+### `Uninstall Python Package (package)`

+"Uninstall Python Package" lets you remove a specific Python Package, such as `requests`.
+Using this block also removes the it from the package list stored in your `.sb3` file.

 ### `Reset Python`

 "Reset Python" lets you reset Python for whatever reason.
 This clears values like variables you set in Python such as `x = 5`.